behzadsh/go.validator/rules.md

 ```

 ## Datetime: `datetime`
-This rule checks the field under validation has a valid datetime value.
-The acceptable types are:
+This rule checks the field under validation is a valid datetime string.

-* Unix timestamp
-* time.Time
-* string with standard datetime layout

 ```go
 ruleMap := validation.RuleMap{